PCB Components

 Diodes can be treated much like the resistors.
 However, they must go in the right way.
 The cathode is marked with a band on the body of the device.
 This must align with the vertical band on the board.

-Polyester capacitors are like little blue, yellow or red boxes.
+Polyester Capacitors are like little blue, yellow or red boxes.
 Push the part into place up to the board’s surface.
 Little lugs are sometimes incorporated in to the body to leave enough of an air gap for any flux wash to work.
 Cinch and solder the leads as you would resistors.

-The 0.2" pitch ceramic plates need to be treated with a little respect.
+Ceramic Capacitors need to be treated with a little respect.
 Don't bend them to much once you have soldered them in.
 Do trim down the leads with wire cutters, even if they don't have that much to chop off.

-The smaller electrolytic capacitors can be mounted up to around 0.2” above the board, with the legs slightly formed.
-Don’t force the capacitor to sit hard against the board.
-Electrolytic capacitors are polarised, and may explode if put in the wrong way.
+Electrolytic Capacitors are polarised, and may explode if put in the wrong way.
 Oddly, the PCB legend marks the positive side with a ‘+’, although most capacitors have the ‘-’ marked with a stripe.
 Obviously, the side marked with a ‘-’ must go in the opposite hole to the one marked with the ‘+’ sign.
 Most capacitors usually have a long lead to depict the positive end as well.

 Most ICs have a mark or indentation in the moulding indicating the end at which pin 1 is.
 Another general rule-of-thumb is that the labelling on the top of the IC is legible left-to-right when pin 1 is at the lower left corner.
 We strongly recommend the use of IC sockets with machine turned socket-pins